ianjuly4/ianjuly4/README.md

 [GitHub](https://github.com/ianjuly4) | [LinkedIn](https://www.linkedin.com/in/ianjuly/) | [Medium](https://medium.com/@ianjuly4) | [Gmail](ianjuly4@gmail.com) |

 🌱 About Me:
-I'm a Software Engineer and a recent graduate of Flatiron School's Full Stack Web Development Bootcamp.
-I’m passionate about building efficient, scalable software solutions and continuously improving my skills in Python, React, JavaScript, and Flask.
+I'm a new software developer who recently graduated from Flatiron School's Full Stack Web Development Bootcamp.
+I'm passionate about learning to code and building efficient, scalable software solutions.
+Currently, I’m diving deep into Python, React, JavaScript, and Flask.

-🧑‍💻 Currently, I'm focused on:

-Building clean, maintainable code and mastering full-stack development.

-Exploring different software engineering concepts like data structures, algorithms, and databases.

-👯 I'm open to collaboration opportunities in the tech industry, especially within web development, open-source projects, and software engineering.
-I’m eager to contribute to innovative projects and work with like-minded teams!
+🚀 I’m just getting started in the tech world and I'm working hard to break into software development.
+I’m eager to build on my foundation and continuously improve my skills.

 🧠 Currently Learning:
-Mastering JavaScript and React frameworks.
+Mastering JavaScript and React for front-end development.

-Diving deep into SQL and database management.
+Diving into Flask and Python for back-end development.

-Focusing on back-end technologies like Flask and Python.
+Working to improve my understanding of data structures and algorithms as I prepare for a successful career in software development.

+👯 Collaboration & Mentorship:
+I'm looking for opportunities to collaborate on open-source projects or with development teams.

+Mentorship and guidance as I transition into the tech workforce would be greatly appreciated.
+If you have any tips or resources for a newcomer, I'd love to connect!

 🌟 Fun Fact:
-When I'm not coding, you can find me searching for new music at a local coffee shop!
+When I'm not coding, you’ll find me experimenting with new technologies or enjoying a good cup of coffee! ☕️

 📚 Project Demos:
 Denver Restaurant Finder: A React app that helps users find and track local restaurant recommendations with interactive search features.